What causes hair loss?

 - By age 50, almost 85% of men have significantly thinning hair.

-- Typically, hair recedes in a distinct pattern, beginning at the front of the hairline and temples or at the bald spot on the back of the head – and ultimately leaves a thin “C” of hair.
+- In men, hair typically, recedes in a distinct pattern, beginning at the front of the hairline and temples or at the bald spot on the back of the head – and ultimately leaves a thin “C” of hair.

 - Follicles make finer, lighter hairs until finally hair production stops.